levensailor/pixelscamp2016/README.md

 - check if the session you're attending has begun: /next, /now

-# Architecture
+## Architecture

-If you want to dig into the code, this project is built on top of SailsJS for routing, and main logic is implemented by the [ActivityController](api/controllers/ActivityController.js).
+If you want to dig into the code:
+- this project is leveraging SailsJS for the REST API aspects, the [ActivityController](api/controllers/ActivityController.js) holds main logic,
+- the Voice Machine script custom logic starts here for [Voice interactions](tropo-IVR.js#L354) and there for [SMS interactions](tropo-IVR.js#L318).
+app.js

 This API is deployed on [Heroku](https://pixelscamp.herokuapp.com/).

-# Want to learn more
+## Want to learn more

 Check these webinars from Cisco Live Vegas 2016:
 - DEVNET2002
 - DEVNET3002

-# License
+## License

 MIT, see license file.